arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 ***`FlashStorage` library by Christian Maglie can be accessed by [here](https://github.com/cmaglie/FlashStorage)***

 Above library will help you to use the Flash memory to emulate the EEPROM, but of course, please remember the EEPROM's properties when using the library.
-As it is for EEPROM, te Flash memory is also limited in write operation cycle.
+As it is for EEPROM, the Flash memory is also limited in write operation cycle.
 With two new additional functions stated in the library, one of them being `EEPROM.commit()` should not be called inside a loop function.
 Otherwise, it will wipe out the Flash memory's write operation cycles, thus loss of data retention ability.

 ## Memory on Arduino Nano boards